woshiheiren/finance-tracker-vscode/README-Windows.md

-# 🚀 Vibe Coder's AI Finance Tracker (Windows Guide) 🚀
+# 🚀 Woshi's Finance Tracker (Windows Guide) 🚀

 Welcome!
-This is a "vibe-coded" application that turns your boring PDF bank statements into a powerful, interactive financial dashboard.
+This is an application that turns your boring PDF bank statements into a powerful, interactive financial dashboard.

 This guide will take you from a **blank Windows computer** to a **fully running app**.
 No coding knowledge needed!